Post Production – Digital Workflow

 TIFF file format are just like RAW files, like RAW, they are pretty large in size.
 This format is the most used by photo editors because it has a very good image quality and not as large as RAW files.
 TIFF is also known as lossless compression format, meaning it has all the qualities of the RAW file.

-Understanding color depth is quite complex, to simplify the term, color depth is the number of colors that can be produced in a pixel.
-To calculate the number of colors that can be displayed, you raise the number 2 to the power of the number of bits used.
+Understanding colour depth is quite complex, to simplify the term, colour depth is the number of colours that can be produced in a pixel.
+To calculate the number of colours that can be displayed, you raise the number 2 to the power of the number of bits used.

-The table below will summarize the facts about color depth between JPEG format and RAW format.
+The table below will summarise the facts about colour depth between JPEG format and RAW format.

 Step 3.
 Cataloging The Image Files

-In this stage, it allows you to organize the file based on a number of criteria.
-The metadata on the image is collected and presented in a tabular format for more organize collection of data and/or images.
+In this stage, it allows you to organise the file based on a number of criteria.
+The metadata on the image is collected and presented in a tabular format for more organise collection of data and/or images.

-Commercial software allows you to organize the photos according to some criteria or factors of the image.
+Commercial software allows you to organise the photos according to some criteria or factors of the image.
 Good examples of these are Adobe Lightroom and DeepMeta for istockphotos.